 3.)
 Lasagne Pasta - You can use fresh pasta (as pictured), no-boil lasagna sheets or your favorite boiled lasagna noodles.

 4.)
+Cheese!
 Fresh mozzarella and extra Parmesan for a gooey, cheesy topping.

 Keep reading through this post to see step-by-step demonstrations for each component of this traditional lasagna.